-On or about November 2, 2015, a derivative lawsuit was filed by an Amicus shareholder purportedly on Amicus' behalf in the Superior Court of New Jersey, Middlesex County, Chancery Division.
-Defendants are the individuals who serve on the Amicus Board of Directors.
+On or about March 3, 2016, a derivative lawsuit was filed by an Amicus shareholder purportedly on Amicus' behalf in the Superior Court of New Jersey, Middlesex County, Chancery Division, against various officers and directors of the Company.
 Amicus itself is named as a nominal defendant.
-Filed shortly after the three purported securities class action lawsuits described above, the derivative lawsuit alleges claims for breach of state law fiduciary duties, waste of corporate assets, and unjust enrichment based on alleged violations of the Securities Exchange Act of 1934, in connection with allegedly false and misleading statements made by Amicus related to the regulatory approval path for migalastat HCl.
+The derivative lawsuit alleges similar facts and circumstances as the three purported securities class action lawsuits described above and further alleges claims for breach of state law fiduciary duties, waste of corporate assets, unjust enrichment, abuse of control, and gross mismanagement based on allegedly false and misleading statements made by Amicus related to the regulatory approval path for migalastat HCl.
 The plaintiff seeks, among other things, to require the Amicus Board to take certain actions to reform its corporate governance procedures, including greater shareholder input and a provision to permit shareholders to nominate candidates for election to the Board, along with restitution, costs of suit and attorney's fees.
+On February 7, 2017, the complaint was dismissed by the Court without prejudice.

-These lawsuit and any other related lawsuits are subject to inherent uncertainties and the actual cost will depend upon many unknown factors.
-The outcome of the litigation is necessarily uncertain and the Company could be forced to expend significant resources in the defense of these suits, and the Company may not prevail.
-The Company is not currently able to estimate the possible cost to it from this matter, as these lawsuits are currently at an early stage and the Company cannot ascertain how long it may take to resolve this matter.
-The Company believes that it has meritorious defenses and intends to defend this lawsuit vigorously.
+These lawsuits and any other related lawsuits are subject to inherent uncertainties and the actual cost will depend upon many unknown factors.
+The outcome of the litigation is necessarily uncertain and we could be forced to expend significant resources in the defense of these suits, and we may not prevail.

-20. Subsequent Events
+19. Subsequent Events